majek/idea/site/033-bpf/main.md

 How we use it
 -------------

-CloudFlare deals with massive packet floods on daily basis.
+CloudFlare deals with massive packet floods on a daily basis.
 It's very important for us to be able to drop malicious traffic fast, long before it hits the application.

-Unfortunately matching before application is not easy.
+Unfortunately matching before the application is not easy.
 Naive iptables filtering, for example just looking at the source IP, doesn't work as floods get more sophisticated.
 The iptables module closest to our needs is